In NRHA competition, reining horses are judged individually as they complete one of twelve specified patterns. One or more

 Apply here and provide the

-Judge Applicant Reference Form to their respective references.
+Judge Applicant Reference Form to respective references.
 Applicants must provide one reference from a current NRHA Judge and one professional character reference.
-The NRHA Judges Committee will select no more than 30 applicants for the Judges Applicant Seminar held in the United States.
+The NRHA Judges Committee will review all complete applications and vote to extend invitations for the Judges Applicant Seminars held in the United States.
 International Applicant Seminars may be held in conjunction with NRHA Judges Schools.
-Once passing the Judges Applicant Seminar testing requirements as set forth by the Judges Committee the applicant will be eligible to attend an NRHA Judges School.
+Once passing the Judges Applicant Seminar testing requirements as set forth by the Judges Committee, the applicant will be eligible to attend an NRHA Judges School.
 Only after passing the testing requirements of an NRHA Judges School, will the prospective judges have their names submitted to the Board of Directors for consideration for final judging privileges.

 DO I QUALIFY?